team-eternity/eternity/docs/readme.txt

 - There are some problems with slopes and portals when combined.
 All slope-related bugs will be fixed when physics is introduced.

-- Polyobject portals don't support rotation, so only use them with translation motion.
+- Polyobject interactive portals don't support rotation, so only use them with translation motion.